compomics/mascotdatfile/README.md

 ## Project Description

 Proteomics bioinformatics deals with organizing and analyzing large amounts of information generated during proteomic analyses.
-The vast amounts of mass spectrometry data are typically interpreted by database search algorithms such as [http://www.matrixscience.com/ Mascot Server from Matrix Science].
+The vast amounts of mass spectrometry data are typically interpreted by database search algorithms such as [Mascot Server](http://www.matrixscience.com/) from Matrix Science.
 The results of such a search are presented in an user-friendly HTML page, yet, this is inconvenient when further processing is required.
-Therefore we have developed the `MascotDatfile` library which transforms a flat file into a dynamic object model.
+Therefore we have developed the *MascotDatfile* library which transforms a flat file into a dynamic object model.

 [Go to top of page](#colims)